World Trigger: Anime

-During Jump Festa '20, it was announced that the series would receive a second season, with the cast reprising their roles and Toei Animation returning to produce the series.
-Morio Hatano is the new series director, while the rest of the staff are reprising their roles.
-The second season aired on TV Asahi's NUMAnimation block from January 10 to April 4, 2021.
-The opening theme is "Force" by TXT, and the ending theme is "Mirai Eigō" (未来永劫) by Kami wa Saikoro o Furanai.
+In December 2019, During Jump Festa '20, it was announced that the series would receive a second season, with the cast reprising their roles and Toei Animation returning to produce the series.
+Morio Hatano was the new series director, while the rest of the staff reprised their roles.
+The second season aired for 12 episodes on TV Asahi's NUMAnimation block from January 10 to April 4, 2021.
+The opening theme song is "Force", performed by TXT, while the ending theme song is "Mirai Eigō" (未来永劫), performed by Kami wa Saikoro o Furanai.

-During Jump Festa '21, it was announced that the series would receive a third season.
-The third season aired from October 10, 2021 to January 23, 2022.
-The opening theme is "Time Factor" (タイムファクター, Taimu Fakutā) by Kami wa Saikoro o Furanai, and the ending theme is "Ungai Shōkei" (雲外憧憬) by Fantastic Youth.
+In December 2020, During Jump Festa '21, it was announced that the series would receive a third season.
+The third season aired for 14 episodes on TV Asahi's NUMAnimation from October 10, 2021, to January 23, 2022.
+The opening theme song is "Time Factor" (タイムファクター), performed by Kami wa Saikoro o Furanai, while the ending theme song is "Ungai Shōkei" (雲外憧憬), performed by Fantastic Youth.

 In North America, Toei announced in July 2015 that they would be producing an English dub with Ocean Productions.
 The series began airing in the United States on Primo TV on January 16, 2017.
 The English dub became available on Crunchyroll on February 11, 2020.
 In September 2020, Crunchyroll announced a "home video and electronic sell-through distribution" partnership with Sentai Filmworks to distribute anime titles on home video.
 The series was released on Blu-ray on June 8, 2021.
-On October 8, 2021, it was announced the English dub of season 2 will be released in 2022.
+On October 8, 2021, it was announced the English dub of season 2 would be released in 2022.
 The dub for the second and third season were released on a variety of download to own platforms beginning on October 4, 2022.

+In December 2025, it was announced that the anime would receive a "Reboot Project".
+A week after this announcement, the official X account for the anime clarified that the project is a remake of the first season of the original anime that intends to re-adapt the manga's storyline from the beginning, including the "Border Enlistment Arc", "Large-Scale Invasion Arc", and "B-Rank Wars Arc".
+Toei Animation will return from the original anime to produce the first season remake, and the cast and staff are reprising their roles.

 Video games

 A PlayStation Vita action game developed by Artdink titled World Trigger: Borderless Mission (ワールドトリガー ボーダレスミッション) was released in Japan on September 17, 2015.
 An iOS and Android game developed by Ganbarion titled World Trigger: Smash Borders (ワールドトリガー スマッシュボーダーズ) was released on July 21, 2015.
 It was later released on PlayStation Vita on February 17, 2016.
 Both were published by Bandai Namco Games.